I am a Philosopher of Science and a Fellow at the Department of Philosophy, Logic and Scientific Method at LSE.

-Before joining the MCC, I was a PhD candidate in the Department of History and Philosophy of Science at the University of Cambridge, where I wrote a thesis on different interpretations of fundamental concepts in choice- and game theory.
+Before joining the LSE, I was a post-doctoral researcher in the Scientific Assessments, Ethics and Public Policy group at the MCC in Berlin and a PhD candidate in the Department of History and Philosophy of Science at the University of Cambridge, where I wrote a thesis on different interpretations of fundamental concepts in choice- and game theory.
 You can read a summary of my PhD thesis here.

-More generally, my work focuses on economic methodology, the intersection between economics and cognitive science, and the normativity of the behavioral sciences.
+More generally, my work focuses on economic methodology, the intersection between economics and public policy, and the normativity of the behavioral sciences.

 What unifies these interests is a desire to better understand what it means to make justified decisions in complex scenarios and what this implies for how we should live together.